code42/py42/docs/userguides/searches.md

 query = AlertQuery(*filters)
 ```

+For a full list of available filters, see the [alerts method docs](../methoddocs/alerts.md#filter-classes).

-To execute the search, use the `alerts.AlertClient.search()` method:
+To execute the search, use the `sdk.alerts.search()` method:

 ```python
 # Prints the actor property from each search result